freva-org/freva-nextgen/docs/source/stacapi/index.rst

 The STAC API allows you to:

 - Browse collections of climate datasets
-- Search for specific data items across collections
+- Free text-search for specific data items across collections
 - Access detailed metadata about datasets and their spatial/temporal coverage
 - Use standardized filtering and pagination
 - Integrate with STAC-compatible tools and libraries